Frequently asked questions

-As a Certified Child Sleep Consultant and Behavior Specialist, I can help with a myriad of different sleep challenges.
+As a Certified Child Sleep and Behavior Consultant, I can help with a myriad of different sleep challenges.
 Here is a list of common ones, but please know that there are many more that I can help with too:

 • Early wake-ups,